Skip to main content

 • Avoiding any further criminal charges

-If the defendant completes the term of probation without any violations, the suspended sentence can be discharged.
-The defendant will still end up with a criminal conviction on their record but is able to avoid jail time.
-However, if the defendant violates probation or commits a new crime, the judge can impose additional restrictions or withdraw the suspended sentence and put the defendant in jail to serve out the remainder of the sentence.
+If the defendant violates probation or commits a new crime, the judge can issue a revocation of the probation.
+The judge can also impose additional restrictions or withdraw the suspended sentence and put the defendant in jail to serve the remainder of the sentence.

 Delayed or Postponed Sentences

-Deferred sentencing, a stay of adjudication, or deferred adjudication are all slightly different from a suspended sentence.
-With deferred adjudication, the judge delays entering a conviction and allows the defendant to serve out the terms of probation (sometimes unsupervised) as an alternative to jail time.
-If the defendant abides by the conditions without getting into any new trouble, the judge can dismiss the criminal charges and the individual avoids a criminal conviction on their record.
+With deferred adjudication, the judge delays entering a conviction and allows the defendant to serve out the terms of probation, sometimes unsupervised, as an alternative to jail time.
+If the defendant follows the conditions without getting into any new trouble, the judge can dismiss the criminal charges and the individual avoids a criminal conviction on their record.

 Delayed sentencing can also occur when the two sides of the case do not agree on the appropriate sentence.
-The judge may, after a conviction, give each side time to prepare an argument on sentencing, which will be heard at a subsequent hearing.
+After a conviction, the judge may give each side time to prepare an argument on sentencing, which will be heard at a subsequent hearing.

 Unconditional Discharge

-This sentencing tool is not commonly used, and it tends to appear only in extraordinary circumstances or as part of a wider plea agreement that includes penalties imposed in other cases.
+This sentencing tool isn't commonly used.
+It tends to appear only in extraordinary circumstances or as part of a wider plea agreement that includes penalties imposed in other cases.

 Partially Suspended or Split Sentences

 A split sentence or partially suspended sentence combines jail time and probation.
 The defendant may be sentenced to a term of years but can be released on probation after serving the unsuspended sentence.
-For example, a judge may order that four years of a five-year sentence are suspended, and then provide for a term of probation after the execution of the one-year unsuspended portion.
+For example, a judge may order that four years of a five-year sentence be suspended.
+The judge can then provide for a term of probation after the execution of the one-year unsuspended portion.

 If probation is completed successfully, the suspended four years are never served.
 If the defendant violates probation, they could be sent right back to jail to serve part or all of the remaining unsuspended sentence.

 Suspended sentences in criminal law vary depending on the jurisdiction of the sentencing.
-If you need help with understanding a plea bargain or want to know how to avoid jail time, you should get in touch with an experienced criminal defense attorney to better understand your situation.
+You may need help with understanding a plea bargain, or perhaps you want to know how to avoid jail time.
+In these situations, you should get in touch with an experienced criminal defense attorney to better understand the law.
+A client relationship with a criminal defense lawyer ensures that your rights are protected.

 Was this helpful?